Custom package

 If True, old and new will be present as Photo.

-changed_pin
+property changed_pin

 Whether a new message in this channel was pinned or not.